National and International Connections

-On September 19th & 20th the University Women’s Club of Vancouver was one of the sponsors of two speakers from Germany & Sweden on International Approaches to Prostitution & Sexual Exploitation.
+In September 2016 The University Women’s Club of Vancouver was one of the sponsors of two speakers from Germany & Sweden on International Approaches to Prostitution & Sexual Exploitation.
 Prostitution is a controversial issue around the world, including Canada.
 Dr. Ingeborg Kraus and Simon Haggstrom discussed the impact of the different approaches to prostitution adopted by Sweden and Germany.
 Speakers also examined Canada’s new prostitution law with a focus on Vancouver.
 The UWCV supports Canada’s laws on sexual exploitation, the Nordic Model, and calls for action to be taken in the implementation of the law.

 The mandate of the University Women’s Club of Vancouver Status of Women & Human Rights Committee is to monitor human rights issues with specific attention to women’s rights and to advocate and take action where appropriate.
 In recent months we have advocated for action on implementing Canada’s laws on sexual exploitation, the Nordic Model and effective policies on sexual harassment on university campuses.
 Click here to read UWCV member and local Vancouver Sun reporter Daphne Bramham’s article on the issues with Vancouver’s current enforcement.

 - Fundraising to support women’s education in recognition of the CFUW 100th Anniversary Scholarship Project (The Story)

 UWCV Joins CFUW BC Council in Study Circle Pilot Project on Youth Aging Out of Care in BC